gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 The main implication for ARC optimization is that instead of eliminating just retains, releases, it must be able to recognize ownership qualified `load`, `store` and set their flags as appropriate.
-Also in general ARC optimization and memory behavior will need to recognize the borrow_end instruction as a code motion barrier.
+Also in general ARC optimization and memory behavior will need to recognize the `end_borrow` instruction as a code motion barrier.

 ### Function Signature Optimization